grafana/agent/docs/sources/static/api/_index.md

 ## Config management API (Beta)

-Grafana Agent exposes a config management REST API for managing instance configurations when it is running in [scraping service mode][scrape].
+Grafana Agent exposes a configuration management REST API for managing instance configurations when it's running in [scraping service mode][scrape].

 {{< admonition type="note" >}}
-The scraping service mode is a requirement for the config management API, however this is not a prerequisite for the Agent API or Ready/Healthy API.
+The scraping service mode is a requirement for the configuration management API, however this isn't a prerequisite for the Agent API or Ready/Healthy API.
 {{< /admonition >}}

 The following endpoints are exposed: